 Voodoo Queen Marie Laveau

-Like Jean Laffite, Voodoo queen Marie Laveau is a New Orleans character whose life is shrouded in legend.
+Marie Laveau was a New Orleans Voodoo queen whose life is shrouded in legend.
 Her magic relied in part on trickery.

 The Widow Paris

-Marie Laveau was born on September 10, 1801, daughter of the free persons of colour Marguerite Henry D’Arcantel and Charles Laveaux.
+Marie Laveau was born on September 10, 1801.
+She was the daughter of the free persons of colour Marguerite Henry D’Arcantel and Charles Laveaux.
 In 1819, Marie married Jacques Paris, a quadroon.
 They had two daughters: Felicité, born in 1817, and Marie Angèlie, born in 1822.
 Both are presumed to have died young.

 Jacques died or disappeared sometime between March 1822 and November 1824.
 Thereafter Marie went by the name the Widow Paris.
 Like many women of colour, Marie was illiterate.
 She supported herself as a hairdresser, going to the homes of wealthy white women to style their coiffures.
 She would have been privy to many secrets, judging by a mid-19th century account of the job.